 As your tattoo scabs, the skin underneath it begins to regenerate, forming new skin cells.
 However, when the scab peels off, it will pull off the dead skin that initially experienced the trauma with it, which can include the topmost layers of your new tattoo!
 For obvious reasons, that is bad.
 This can result in a patchy, distorted, and dull design.
 So for that reason, it’s highly important to take preventative matters to avoid scabbing and mitigate peeling.

-When Does Tattoo Peeling Start and How Long Does it Last?
+When Does A Tattoo Start To Peel and How Long Does it Last?

 What is the Wet Tattoo Healing Method?

 The wet tattoo healing method involves the use of a dermal tattoo bandage, like Saniderm.
 Applying a tattoo bandage over a new tattoo protects your tattoo from unwanted contaminants, significantly decreasing the likelihood of infection.
 Common contaminants include pet dander, dust, bacteria, dirt, and other environmental elements.

 It also keeps your body’s natural healing elements at the wound site and prevents them from forming scabs.
 This results in a clean, moist (or wet, hence the term “wet” healing), nutrient-rich environment for your tattoo to heal.

 Furthermore, tattoo bandages are not to be confused with traditional cling wrap.
 Cling wrap is a thin plastic film, designed for trapping in moisture and keeping oxygen out.
 Saniderm is a polyurethane acrylic adhesive medical bandage that has been engineered specifically to heal tattoos.
 Oxygen and water vapor being able to enter and exit a healing wound is extremely important.